 Civil litigation is a legal dispute between two or more parties that seek money damages or specific performance rather than criminal sanctions.
-A lawyer who specializes in civil litigation is known as a “litigator” or “trial lawyer.”
+A lawyer who specialises in civil litigation is known as a litigator or trial lawyer.
 Lawyers who practice civil litigation represent parties in trials, hearings, arbitrations and mediations before administrative agencies, foreign tribunals and federal, state and local courts.

 Any party bringing a claim or claims in litigation, arbitration or tribunal.
-Harbour does not currently fund defendants to cases unless they have a good counterclaim.
+Harbour does not currently fund defendants, unless they have a good counterclaim.

 This is an agreement, predominantly used in UK litigation, whereby a lawyer agrees to discount his/her fees in return for a success fee if the case is successful and monies are recovered.
 The success fee is determined by both the level of risk involved in the case and the amount of discount offered.
 Expert witnesses may not operate on a conditional fee basis and must be paid in full.